OleCui/paper_GCGB/README.md

 |C-dataset   | $663$ | $409$| $993$ | $2532$ | $3672$ | $10691$ | $0.93\%$|
 |F-dataset   | $592$ | $313$| $2741$ | $1933$ | $3152$ | $47470$ | $1.04\%$|

+These datasets can be downloaded from [google drive](https://drive.google.com/drive/folders/1w9orlSgM_HlwGwaVWPLYgRqbjdQc7RCv).

 ## Usage:
-- Download the datasets from [google drive](https://drive.google.com/drive/folders/1w9orlSgM_HlwGwaVWPLYgRqbjdQc7RCv)
+- Download the datasets from

 - Move the downloaded datasets to this folder